 The CP15, Cache Operations, and TLB Operations tabs control features of the target hardware.
-These features are described in the ARM datasheet or technical reference manual for your core (see ARM publications on page xix).
+These features are described in the ARM datasheet or technical reference manual for your core (see ARM publications on page xx).

-The Debug tab is described in Using the Debug tab of the RealView Debugger Register pane on page 4-28.
+The Debug tab is described in Using the Debug tab of the RealView Debugger Register pane on page 4-31.

-For further information, refer to the RealView Debugger User Guide.
+For more information, see the RealView Debugger User Guide.